Władysław Odonic: War against Henry I the Bearded. Loss of half of Greater Poland

-In 1234 their recently concluded peace was suddenly broken, and hostilities between Henry I the Bearded and Władysław Odonic were renewed.
-This time, the Silesian Duke was well prepared, and without major obstacles he seized the southern part of Greater Poland.
+In 1234, their recently concluded peace was suddenly broken, and hostilities between Henry I the Bearded and Władysław Odonic were renewed.
+This time, the Silesian Duke was well prepared, and without major obstacles, he seized the southern part of Greater Poland.
 Władysław was then forced to enter into peace talks with the mediation of Bishop Paul of Poznań and Archbishop Pełka of Gniezno.
 The terms of the agreement, published on 22 September 1234, were very unfavorable for Władysław Odonic, who had to relinquish all the territories south and west of the Warta River, which included Kalisz, Santok, Międzyrzecz, and Śrem.
 In gratitude for his mediation, Władysław extended to Archbishop Pełka and the Bishopric of Gniezno the immunity that he gave to the Poznań church in 1232.
 Even with the ratification of this (unfavorable) agreement on 26 June 1235, both sides seemed aware that the outbreak of a new war would be just a matter of time.

 Second Part of the War against Henry I the Bearded

-The war broke again by the end of 1235, when Władysław Odonic (using the unrest caused by the brutal government in Śrem of the Governor appointed by Henry I the Bearded, Prince Borzivoj of Bohemia), deceitfully tried to recover that part of Greater Poland.
+The war broke out again by the end of 1235, when Władysław Odonic (using the unrest caused by the brutal government in Śrem of the Governor appointed by Henry I the Bearded, Prince Borzivoj of Bohemia), deceitfully tried to recover that part of Greater Poland.
 The expedition ended with some success (Śrem was recovered and Borzivoj killed during the battle); however, a retaliatory expedition of the Silesian army soon arrived at Gniezno.

 Władysław Odonic, having good relations with the Church, began efforts with Pope Gregory IX for the annulment of the 1234 treaty and Henry I's decision to remove him from Greater Poland by force.
-In 1236 the Pope ordered Archbishop Pełka to create a committee that would resolve the dispute once and for all.
+In 1236, the Pope ordered Archbishop Pełka to create a committee that would resolve the dispute once and for all.
 Their decision was favorable to Henry, and after protests by Władysław, another committee produced a document invalidating the treaty of 1234, which in turn was repudiated by Henry I.

-In 1237 the hostilities were resumed.
+In 1237, the hostilities were resumed.
 As a result, Władysław lost the castellanie of Ladzka.
 Only after the intervention of a Papal envoy, William of Modena, did both sides agree to a truce.

-Relations with Henry II the Pious.
-Death
+Relations with Henry II the Pious - Death

-The death of Henry I the Bearded on 19 March 1238 did not end the conflict with the Silesian princes because Henry I's son and successor Henry II the Pious maintained his pretensions over Greater Poland.
-In 1239 a new war broke out and once again Władysław was defeated.
-This time he lost the rest of Greater Poland, with the exception of Ujście and Nakło.
+The death of Henry I the Bearded on 19 March 1238 did not end the conflict with the Silesian princes because Henry I's son and successor, Henry II the Pious, maintained his pretensions over Greater Poland.
+In 1239, a new war broke out and once again, Władysław was defeated.
+This time, he lost the rest of Greater Poland, with the exception of Ujście and Nakło.

 Władysław Odonic died on 5 June 1239 and was buried in the Archcathedral Basilica of St. Peter and St. Paul, Poznań.